hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 the vetAla alone was not enough; my friend Indrasena gave a vital clue to put things together.”

-As Lootika and Varoli prepared to leave to pick up Temülen from her class, the former remarked in a heavy voice: “I am really scared for my dear sister Vrishchika.
+As Lootika and Varoliprepared to leave to pick up Temülen from her class, the former remarked in a heavy voice: “I am really scared for my dear sister Vrishchika.
 She is in close contact with this dangerous stuff and what we see is really depressing.
 I wish she could opt out of